messDiv/MESS/docs/tutorial_api.rst

 This is the second part of the MESS tutorial in which we introduce the API mode using jupyter notebooks.
-This is meant as a broad introduction but does make the assumption you've already completed the :ref:`CLI tutorial <tutorial_cli>`. some of the parameters and terminology.
+This is meant as a broad introduction but does make the assumption you've already completed the :ref:`CLI tutorial <tutorial_cli>` some of the parameters and terminology.
 We will use as an example in this tutorial the spider community data set from La Reunion published by Emerson et al (2017).
 However, you can follow along with one of the